When someone comes to Goodwill looking for employment, we look at the whole person.

 For this reason, all of our community partners are carefully selected to help clients address barriers in a variety of relevant areas, such as education, health, welfare, finance, legal, childcare and emergency assistance.

-Helping a person reach his fullest potential is an all-in commitment that requires vision, scale and experience.
-We—along with our partners — are prepared to take on this challenge.
+Helping a person reach his or her fullest potential is an all-in commitment that requires vision, scale and experience.
+We, along with our partners, are prepared to take on this challenge.